Code-Institute-Submissions/houseplant-heroes/README.md

 - The colours were chosen to compliment the hero image used on every page of the site.
 The muted tones are unobtrusive so as not to detract from the natural colours provided by the plant images.

 - The add and edit plant form input uses the Materialize CSS default, on click, colours.
-They provide users with visually recognisable validation feedback:
+They provide users with visually instinctual validation feedback:

 Green for go
 ![Colour Scheme](./static/images/readme_images/form-green.png)